Traditional IRA Summary

 Box 13 on the Form W-2 you receive from your employer should contain a check in the “Retirement plan” box if you are covered.
 If you are still not certain, check with your (or your spouse’s) employer.

-The limits on the amount you can deduct don’t affect the amount you can contribute and non-deductible contributions will grow on a tax-favored basis.
+The limits on the amount you can deduct don’t affect the amount you can contribute and non-deductible contributions will grow on a tax-deferred basis.

 Tax Deductibility if You Are Covered by a Retirement Plan at Work